radical-teach/hello-git-jtzero146/Markdown Test.md

 # Markdown Test
-More information about this HTML-like syntax is on this [Markdown link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax/).
+This [Markdown link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax/) has more information about this HTML-like syntax.